SRGSSR/srganalytics-apple/docs/README.md

   * `MAKVONotificationCenter`: A safe KVO framework.
   * `Mantle`: The framework used to parse the data.
   * `SRGAnalytics`: The main analytics framework.
-  * `SRGAnalytics_Identity`: The identity analytics companion framework.
+  * `SRGAnalyticsIdentity`: The identity analytics companion framework.
   * `SRGAppearance`: The appearance framework.
   * `SRGIdentity`: The framework used to manage the user identity.
   * `SRGLogger`: The framework used for internal logging.